Skip to main content

 }

-With animation configuration
+With a spring animation

 const [isExpanded, setIsExpanded] = useState(false)